Frequently asked questions

 You can log in to the course and complete activities throughout the week at your own pace, at the times and on the days that are most convenient for you.

-To pass each course, students must fulfill a minimum attendance of 70%.
+To pass each course, you must fulfill a minimum attendance of 70%.

-Additionally, they must complete and pass the required assessments.
+Additionally, you must complete and pass the required assessments.
 Assessments may include written or oral tests, as determined by the course instructor.

 Students who fail to meet the minimum attendance requirement (70% of the remote teaching hours) and/or do not pass the required verification tests will not be eligible for the 1st level University Master’s Degree.